DLC Quest

 Sound 7

 While extremely short, DLC Quest offers enough entertainment considering its low asking price.
-While it is a satirical look at the state of the gaming industry and its obsession with downloadable content there is enough gameplay here to make the game fun in its own right.
+It is a satirical look at the state of the gaming industry and its obsession with downloadable content, but there is enough gameplay here to make the game fun in its own right.

-Graphics: Very basic but has a unique charm.
+Graphics: The visuals are very basic but have a unique charm.

 Summary 7.0 Good